9 examples to inspire your next annual report

 Start Network links over 50 humanitarian organisations and NGOs.
 That’s a lot of information to summarise — but this annual report is impressively clear and well-structured.

-Similarly to the report from UNU-FLORES, they use scrolling to reveal information gradually.
+It uses scrolling to reveal information gradually.
 An infographic chart that starts with “approach” moves through “primary outcomes” and “secondary outcomes” to finally show their “impact”.
 It’s a compact, coherent way to show exactly how their projects worked out.

 This annual report is a fantastic example of how you can use graphics to make the financial report more readable and even entertaining.
 Through the careful use of colour, graphics and animation, the data comes to life.